-For class offerings for a specific term, refer to the Schedule of Classes (http://htmlaccess.louisville.edu/classSchedule/ setupSearchClassSchedule.cfm)
+For class offerings for a specific term, refer to the Schedule of Classes (http://htmlaccess.louisville.edu/classSchedule/setupSearchClassSchedule.cfm)

 CMPD 881.
-Clinical Extramural Experience Grading Basis: Pass/Fail
+Clinical Extramural Experience

-Description: Students in good academic standing are required to complete a four week experience in dental sites throughout the Commonwealth of Kentucky and in other states.
+Description: Students in good academic standing can elect to complete a two week experience in dental sites throughout the Commonwealth of Kentucky and in other states.
 A variety of possible sites include rural and urban private practices, public and private clinics, hospital settings and Indian reservations.
 Besides performing clinical work, students are expected to describe practice management systems and to investigate the interrelationships of the health care system with the community.
 The instructional mode is Community-Based Learning (CBL).